 Yahoo hopes that Search Pad will become an online option for people who save information they find on the Web in word processing files or scraps of paper, and by creating browser bookmarks.

 “We’ve been paying attention to this customer need for some time and on how to address it.
 Other search engines aren’t addressing it,” said Tom Chi, senior director of user experience at Yahoo.

 As such, Search Pad is intended as a tool to strengthen Yahoo’s search engine and make it more attractive to end users, as the company strives to improve its position in the search market against dominant leader Google.

-Google has an online notebook, but the company has stopped developing the product.
+online notebook, but the company has stopped developing the product.

 People don’t need a Yahoo account to use Search Pad, but Yahoo members who log in while using it will be able to save their research sessions.

 Search Pad will be on by default when people with access to it begin using Yahoo’s search engine, and if it detects that a person is conducting research, it will ask if the person is taking notes.